bookofproofs/bookofproofs.github.io/_sources/history/19th-century/darwin.md

 title: Darwin, George Howard
 born: 1845
 died: 1912
-keywords: George Darwin, Mathematician, Three-Body-Problem, Tides, Volcanoes, Force, Moon
+keywords: george darwin,darwin
-description: George Darwin, English Mathematician, formulated theories on tides, volcanoes and force, and even calculated the orbits of binary stars.
-He wrote the influential book, "Tidal Theory", in 1883.
+description: George Darwin was an English mathematician who was a son of Charles Darwin and studied the three-body-problem.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---